Executed for Insurrection Part 1

 The very fact that Jesus asked Pilate if someone else told him he was king of the Jews, reveals that Jesus felt that others were trying to convince him that Jesus was a king, when in reality Jesus never really was a king — in the same sense that King David was.

 However, he didn’t deny that he was a king.
 In a way, this is a way of Jesus being able to say “yes and no” yet not confessing to the crime.
 But even Pilate wasn’t convinced that Jesus was a king, and being as famous as Jesus was, Pilate most likely knew that Jesus wasn’t a king, hence Pilate marveling that Jesus wouldn’t defend himself and deny the crime of being a king which was insurrection — carrying the penalty of death by a cruel execution.
-This version of the story fits in perfectly with the idea that Jesus voluntarily let them crucify him in order to “take upon himself the sins of the world”.
+This version of the story fits in perfectly with the Christian idea that Jesus voluntarily let them crucify him in order to “take upon himself the sins of the world”.

 Jesus Executed between Insurrectionists

 What is very curious is that one called Barabbas was also involved in an insurrection for which he was being executed.
 Was this a slip up of the correctors that let this fact slide by?
 (A later gospel says that Barabbas was a thief!)
 And the very fact that the other two being executed with him were involved in an insurrection.
 It’s funny that the gospels say nothing of an insurrection going on in that area!
 The only insurrection in Jerusalem could have been between the Jews and the Romans!
+(However, there were always rebellions by the Jews against the Romans, and according to history many Jewish men were killed and executed during this time)

 And there was one named Barabbas, which lay bound with them that had made insurrection with him, who had committed murder in the insurrection.
 (Mk 15:7)